 We need strength for God’s work

-“…. her arms are strong for her task.”
-We are responsible for our own wellbeing.
+“…her arms are strong for her tasks.”
+We are responsible for our own well-being.
 God wants us to be strong physically, mentally, and spiritually.
 We cannot blame anyone else for our state of body, mind or spirit.
-Whatever situation we are in, we can find out from the Word what God wants us to do, to have victory in our situation.
-He has an answer for every circumstance, even if it is “Rejoice in Me always”, 1 Thessalonians 5:16.
+Whatever situation we are in, we can find out from the Bible what God wants us to do, to have victory in our situation.
+He has an answer for every circumstance, even if it is: “Rejoice in Me always”, 1 Thessalonians 5:16.